mavas/mavas/README.md

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

-clanzarin@nextphasesystems.com is a scam www.NextPhaseSystems.com is a scam, as of April 19, 2024 the site is down, but is still registered to someone according to networksolutions.com agupta@nextphasesystems.com
+clanzarin AT nextphasesystems.com is a scam www.NextPhaseSystems.com is a scam, as of April 19, 2024 the site is down, but is still registered to someone according to networksolutions.com agupta AT nextphasesystems.com
 --->
 # 👋 Software Developer résumé